Drzhivago264/Inference_Portal/README.md

 django-inference-portal
 =======================

-This is a simple dynamic django server that uses django channels, celery and Redis to interact with GPU servers for language model inference.
+This is a simple dynamic django server that uses django channels, django ninja, celery and Redis to interact with GPU servers for language model inference.

 Purpose
 -------